saishaddai/Personal-Notes/study/Kotlin-Notes.md

 - **Data processing**: Functional interfaces are used to process data, where a single method is called to transform or manipulate the data.

 ## Visibility modifiers: public, private, internal, protected
-Class Members: public, private, internal, protected
+- **Class Members**: public, private, internal, protected
-Extensions: is a function that adds functionality to an existing class without modifying the class itself.
+- **Extensions**: is a function that adds functionality to an existing class without modifying the class itself.
 It's a way to extend the functionality of a class without inheriting from it or modifying its source code
-Data Classes: is a special type of class that is used to hold data.
+- **Data Classes**: is a special type of class that is used to hold data.
 It is a concise way to create classes that contain only immutable data and require little to no boilerplate code.
 It is immutable, concise and data-only
-Sealed Classes: a sealed class is a type of class that can be inherited by a fixed set of subclasses.
+- **Sealed Classes**: a sealed class is a type of class that can be inherited by a fixed set of subclasses.
 It is used to represent a closed set of alternatives, where the subclasses are known in advance.
-Sealed Interfaces:  a sealed interface is a type of interface that can be implemented by a fixed set of classes.
+- **Sealed Interfaces**:  a sealed interface is a type of interface that can be implemented by a fixed set of classes.
 It is used to represent a closed set of alternatives, where the implementing classes are known in advance.
-Diff Sealed classes and sealed interfaces:Use sealed classes when you need to represent a closed set of alternatives with state.
+- **Diff Sealed classes and sealed interfaces**: Use sealed classes when you need to represent a closed set of alternatives with state.
 Use sealed interfaces when you need to represent a closed set of alternatives without state.
-Nested Clases: In Kotlin, a nested class is a class that is defined inside another class.
+- **Nested Clases**: In Kotlin, a nested class is a class that is defined inside another class.
 Nested classes are also known as inner classes.
-Enums: In Kotlin, an enum (short for enumeration) is a special type of class that represents a fixed set of constants.
+- **Enums**: In Kotlin, an enum (short for enumeration) is a special type of class that represents a fixed set of constants.
 Enums are used to define a set of named values that have underlying types, such as integers or strings.
-Enums vs Seales Classes:
+- **Enums vs Seales Classes**:
-- Extensibility: Enums are not extensible, while sealed classes can be extended by subclasses.
+-- Extensibility: Enums are not extensible, while sealed classes can be extended by subclasses.
-- Type Safety: Enums are type-safe, while sealed classes are also type-safe, but with more flexibility.
+-- Type Safety: Enums are type-safe, while sealed classes are also type-safe, but with more flexibility.
-- Underlying Type: Enums have an underlying type, such as an integer or a string, while sealed classes do not have an underlying type.
+-- Underlying Type: Enums have an underlying type, such as an integer or a string, while sealed classes do not have an underlying type.
-- Named Values: Enums have named values, while sealed classes have named subclasses.
+-- Named Values: Enums have named values, while sealed classes have named subclasses.
-- Use Cases: Enums are useful when you need to define a set of constants, while sealed classes are useful when you need to define a closed set of alternatives that can be extended by subclasses.
+-- Use Cases: Enums are useful when you need to define a set of constants, while sealed classes are useful when you need to define a closed set of alternatives that can be extended by subclasses.

+---

 Annonimous classes: Extensibility: Enums are not extensible, while sealed classes can be extended by subclasses.
 Type Safety: Enums are type-safe, while sealed classes are also type-safe, but with more flexibility.
 Underlying Type: Enums have an underlying type, such as an integer or a string, while sealed classes do not have an underlying type.